This overnight oats recipe is simple, healthy, and quick. Bonus: no pot to clean after making them!Jump to Recipe

 Don't worry about making a batch of cookie dough.
 Add these toppings to your oats and they'll have you thinking of fresh-baked cookies in no time!

-Add-Ins – ¼ cup chocolate chips, 1-2 Tbsp peanut butter, dash of cinnamon, and 1 Tbsp chopped walnuts
+Add-Ins – ¼ cup chocolate chips, 1-2 tablespoon peanut butter, dash of cinnamon, and 1 tablespoon chopped walnuts

 BANANA NUTELLA OVERNIGHT OATS